organicmaps/organicmaps/tools/python/maps_generator/README.md

 # maps_generator
-It's tool for generation maps for maps.me application.
+It's tool for generation maps for the Organic Maps application.

 Note: **Use generator_tool and application from the same release.
 Application does not support maps built by generator_tool newer than app.**

-##  What are maps for maps.me?
+##  What are maps?
-Maps for maps.me are data with special meta information for drawing, quick searching and routing and for other.
+Maps are data with special meta information for drawing, quick searching and routing and for other.
-Files from [omim/data/borders](https://github.com/omapsapp/omapsapp/tree/master/data/borders) define map boundaries.
+Files from [data/borders](https://github.com/organicmaps/organicmaps/tree/master/data/borders) define map boundaries.
 Further we will call it countries or simply maps.
 But there are two special maps: World and WorldCoasts.
 They are used when other maps have not been downloaded.
 Further we will call them world and coastlines.